 The Portenta H7 is a powerful development board from Arduino with both a Cortex-M7 microcontroller and a Cortex-M4 microcontroller, a BLE/WiFi radio, and an extension slot to connect the Portenta vision shield - which adds a camera and dual microphones.
-At the moment the Portenta H7 is partially supported by Edge Impulse, letting you collect data from the camera, build computer vision models, and deploy trained machine learning models back to the development board.
 The Portenta H7 and the vision shield are available directly from Arduino for ~$150 in total.

 There are two versions of the vision shield: one that has an Ethernet connection and one with a LoRa radio.
 Both of these can be used with Edge Impulse.

 To set this device up in Edge Impulse, you will need to install the following software: